AI-generated

 Facts

-• At the outbreak of war on December 8, 1941, Ramon Ruffy was a Provincial Commander, Prudente M. Francisco a junior officer, and Andres Fortus a corporal, all of the Philippine Constabulary in Mindoro.
+• At the outbreak of war (December 8, 1941), petitioners Ramon Ruffy (Provincial Commander), Prudente M. Francisco (junior officer), and Andres Fortus (corporal) were members of the Philippine Constabulary garrisoned in Mindoro

-• Lieutenant Francisco, Corporal Fortus, and Jose L. Garcia (a civilian) joined Ruffy's organization in late 1942; Dominador Adeva and Victoriano Dinglasan (civilians) joined in 1943.
+• Francisco, Fortus, and civilian Jose L. Garcia joined the unit in late 1942; Dominador Adeva and Victoriano Dinglasan joined in 1943

-• The 6th Military District, led by Brigadier-General Macario Peralta, Jr., was recognized by General MacArthur's Headquarters in Australia on February 13, 1943, as a military unit.
+• The 6th Military District, led by Col. Macario Peralta, Jr., was recognized by General MacArthur's HQ on February 13, 1943 as a military unit under US Army operational control

-• On January 2, 1943, Col. Peralta appointed Major Ruffy as Acting Commander for Mindoro and Marinduque.
+• Col. Peralta appointed Major Ruffy as Acting Commander for Mindoro and Marinduque and Commanding Officer of the 3rd Battalion, 66th Infantry, 61st Division, Philippine Corps (January 2, 1943)

-• On June 8, 1944, Col. Jurado relieved Major Ruffy as Commanding Officer of the Bolo Battalion, replacing him with Captain Esteban P. Beloncio.
+• On June 8, 1944, Col. Jurado relieved Major Ruffy as Commanding Officer, replacing him with Captain Beloncio

-• On October 19, 1944, Lieut.
-Col. Jurado was allegedly murdered by the petitioners.
+• On October 19, 1944, Lt.
+Col. Jurado was allegedly murdered by petitioners, after which they allegedly seceded from the 6th Military District

 Arguments of the Petitioners

-• Article 93 of the Articles of War is unconstitutional because it allows for penalties of death or life imprisonment without providing for review by the Supreme Court, allegedly violating Article VIII, section 2, paragraph 4 of the Constitution (which grants the Supreme Court jurisdiction over criminal cases with such penalties).
+• The 93rd Article of War is unconstitutional because it provides no review by the SC of courts-martial decisions imposing death or life imprisonment, violating Article VIII, Section 2(4) of the 1935 Constitution (which reserves to the SC original jurisdiction over criminal cases where such penalties are imposed)

 Arguments of the Respondents